apache/trafficcontrol/docs/source/development/debugging.rst

 * Still in ``infrastructure/cdn-in-a-box``, open ``variables.env`` and set ``TM_DEBUG_ENABLE`` to ``true``.

 * Stop CDN-in-a-Box if it is running and remove any existing volumes.
-Rebuild the ``trafficmonitor`` image to make sure it uses our fresh ``traffic_monitor.rpm``.
-Then, start CDN-in-a-Box.
+Build the ``trafficmonitor-debug`` image to make sure it uses our fresh ``traffic_monitor.rpm``.
+Then, start CDN-in-a-Box:

 .. code-block:: shell
 	:caption: docker-compose command for debugging Traffic Monitor

 	alias mydc='docker-compose -f docker-compose.yml -f docker-compose.expose-ports.yml optional/docker-compose.debugging.yml'
 	mydc down -v
-	mydc build trafficmonitor-nondebug trafficmonitor
+	mydc build trafficmonitor
 	mydc up

 * Install `an IDE that supports delve <https://github.com/go-delve/delve/blob/master/Documentation/EditorIntegration.md>`_ and create a debugging configuration over port 2344.
 If you are using VS Code, the configuration should look like this: